 - Do I have to stay in the library while my child is in their appointment?
 Children left unattended in the library are expected to be mature enough to follow the library rules on their own and able to take responsibility for their own safety without an adult.

 - I live near Martin Regional Library but my child's school is closer to Brookside Library, do we have to participate at our home library?
-No, You can choose any one of the six libraries.
+No, You can choose any one of the five libraries.

 El Club de las Tareas